The Australian Embassy in Mongolia does not issue Australian visas or approve Australian citizenship.

 The Department of Home Affairs is responsible for managing Australian visa and citizenship matters.

-For information about Australian visas and Citizenship, including visa application forms and migration booklets, please visit the Department of Home Affairs website at: http://www.homeaffairs.gov.au/
+For information about Australian visas and Citizenship, including visa application forms, please visit the Department of Home Affairs website at: http://www.homeaffairs.gov.au/

 The Australian Government does not issue visa labels in passports.